 In ConclusionHopefully it's clear at this point what Katja's Abyss's gameplay loops are and how they differ in hierarchy.
 It was my mission to design this game in order of that hierarchy, with each layer building upon the last.
 I started with a core loop, with Minesweeper.
 The secondary loops put that core loop into a context that gave it meaning through progression.
 The tertiary loops built a world into the game and further recognized the player's success and progress.

 If we work backwards, and strip these layers away, we can see how Katja's Abyss still functions down to the core loop, but it loses its identity with each outer layer gone.
 Without Katja talking to you and collecting artifacts in the caves, the core loop is just a (hopefully) somewhat satisfying strategy system.
 Conversely, if we remove layers from the inside-out, the game falls apart much more quickly.
 Without the core loop, there's no way to collect the artifacts, and there's no point.
 Without the core, there's no game, just an interactive menu of items that tell a vague story.
 What does this mean about the relationship between core, secondary, and tertiary loops?
 Beyond the obvious, I don't know.
 Core loops can be fun, but they lack identity, or at least retention.
 Tertiary loops are what keep us engaged as players, but aren't fundamentally vital to the game's functionality.
 I've learned a lot while developing Katja's Abyss: Tactics but it's generated a lot of unanswered questions as well.
 I hope my experiences can help someone work through their own head-scratchers someday.
+I've been reflecting on project management and working on a team lately.
+It occurs to me that one thing isn't clear when you're working with others: you have to give up a certain amount of control on your project.
+In lead positions, this is a shocking realization, and you get people driving projects into the ground because they refuse to let other people alter the vision of their baby.
+Frankly, I've been in that position in varying degrees.

 The weird thing is that being in a lead position sounds like you're the one making all the decisions.
 It sounds like you're in control.
 You're the project lead, right?
 In reality, if you're doing your job right, you delegate a good bulk of the work to other team members.
 On a high level, you have decisive power on the direction of the project: mechanics, art style, casual vs competitive.
 When it comes to individual development tasks, however, your influence is smaller.
 You can't be granular about it.
 If I expect my artist to come to me every time they question something about their task, I'll get a hundred questions about what line thickness should we use, is this color green too saturated in context.
 I have to let the artist make those decisions.
 I have to let the level designer, the programmer, the sound designer make decisions based on their resources, time, and skill.
 Otherwise, the project gets bottle-necked with me, because I'm stuck answering hundreds of questions from everyone.
 Words, Words, Words is a one-act play I wrote a few years ago in 2016.
 At the time, I was considering my own qualifications as a writer and what I had to bring to the table.
 This script is a product of that, as the main character's doubts and inhibitions reflected my own.
 Through this character, however, I managed to materialize those doubts and falsify them.
 Thoughts can be clouded and deceptive, but putting them into the dialogue of a character makes them real, tangible.
 As the writer of that character, I can read his lines and recognize how absurd they are.
 This was my stand against self-deprecation, and my refusal to tell myself that I am not a writer.
 I write: I am a writer.
 From speaking to others, I learned many writers experience that same mental block.
 I pray the sentiment in Words, Words, Words resonates in others.